 In 2021 he acted for the successful claimant in Lipton v BA City Flyer EWCA Civ 454.

 Max has extensive experience of cases with an international element.

 Max routinely deals with cases involving questions of jurisdiction and applicable law and is experienced in handling Rome I, Rome II and the Brussels Regulations.
 He is comfortable dealing with foreign law experts and has experience in cases involving applicable law issues involving a wide range of jurisdictions.

-Max is experienced in advising and acting in human rights and data protection litigation.
+Max is experienced in advising and acting in both human rights and informational law litigation.

 - Breach of confidence and misuse of private information;

 - Human Rights Act 1998 and article 8 of the ECHR;